2021 TRAIL Plan Year Information

 Who must enroll in TRAIL during the Open Enrollment Period?

-If you are a TRIP member and are eligible for Medicare Parts A and B before October 1, 2017 you must enroll in one of the TRAIL Medicare Advantage insurance plans offered in your county of residence in order to keep your health insurance after December 31, 2017.
+Most TRIP members who are eligible for Medicare Parts A and B must enroll in one of the TRAIL Medicare Advantage plans offered in his/her county of residence in order to keep TRIP insurance coverage after December 31, 2020.

-All official TRAIL documents and forms carry the state’s TRAIL logo.
+In the fall, CMS will send out information about the TRAIL Program.
+All official TRAIL documents and forms carry the state’s TRAIL logo (shown below).

-What if I’m already enrolled in a TRAIL health insurance plan?
+What if I’m already enrolled in a TRAIL insurance plan?

 You have two options:

-- If you want to make a change to your TRAIL health insurance coverage or add a dependent, the fall Open Enrollment Period is the time when you can make that change by submitting the proper forms to TRS.
-TRS will send you a letter acknowledging that the form is being processed.
+- If you want to make a change to your TRAIL insurance coverage or add a dependent, the fall Open Enrollment Period is the time when you can make that change.

 - If you want to maintain your current TRAIL coverage, you don’t have to do anything.
-Your health insurance coverage automatically will continue as it is in 2018.
-If you mistakenly send TRS a form that does not authorize any changes in coverage, TRS will send you an acknowledgment letter.
+Your insurance coverage will automatically continue as it is in 2021.

-You must provide proof of ineligibility from Medicare.
-You may enroll in TRIP coverage for the Age 65 Not Medicare Primary plan.
+You must provide proof of Medicare ineligibility from the SSA.
+You may enroll in TRIP coverage, but your premium will be based on the Age 65 Not Medicare Primary rate.
 You are not eligible to enroll in a TRAIL plan.

-Is a TRAIL Medicare Advantage insurance plan still Medicare?
+Is a TRAIL Medicare Advantage plan still Medicare?

 Yes.
-These types of Medicare Advantage plans, also known as MAPD plans, are Medicare-approved plans that combine the different parts of Medicare - Part A, Part B and Part D – into one plan.
+This type of Medicare Advantage plan, also known as an MAPD plan, is a Medicare-approved plan that combines the different parts of Medicare - Part A, Part B and Part D – into one plan.
 Since Medicare Advantage plans are a type of Medicare, you must continue to pay your federal Medicare premiums in order to remain enrolled in TRAIL.